Xacfran/antimicrobial_peptides_chiroptera/README.md

 The installation of MAKER2 and its dependencies is explained in the [MAKER2 documentation](http://www.yandell-lab.org/software/maker.html).
 The installation of GMAP is detailed [here](https://github.com/juliangehring/GMAP-GSNAP).
 The rest of the software can be installed using [conda](https://docs.conda.io/en/latest/) environments.

-# Ortholog identification in bat proteomes
+# ORTHOLOG IDENTIFICATION IN BAT PROTEOMES

 Search was done using [orthofisher](https://jlsteenwyk.com/orthofisher/), which initiaties a HMMER search and further incorporates a best-hit BUSCO pipeline.
 DEFAs with e-values < 0.001 and 80% best hits were kept, whereas 75% was used for DEFBs.